Ildemaro Vargas Preview, Player Props: Nationals vs. Marlins

 Ildemaro Vargas At The Plate

-- Vargas has 10 doubles, a triple, four home runs and 10 walks while batting .239.
+- Vargas has 10 doubles, a triple, four home runs and 10 walks while hitting .241.

-- Vargas has driven home a run in 14 games this season (23.7%), including more than one RBI in 13.6% of his games and producing three or more of his team's runs on two occasions..
+- In 23.3% of his games this year, Vargas has driven in at least one run.
+In eight of those games (13.3%) he recorded more than one RBI, while accounting for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.